taciomcosta/kronos/README.md

   disable        Disables a job execution assign         Assigns a channel to a job

-Use "kronos <command> --help" to know more about a specific command.
+Use "kronos <command> --help" to learn more about a specific command.
 ```

 ## Examples

-Creating a new job with sugar syntax for tick:
+Creating a new job with sugar syntax for interval:
 ```
 > kronos create job --name myjob --command ./my-job.sh --every-day
 ```
 Alternatively, we can do:
 ```
-> kronos create job --name myjob --command ./my-job.sh --tick "0 0 */1 * *"
+> kronos create job --name myjob --command ./my-job.sh --interval "0 0 */1 * *"
 ```

 Listing jobs: